Integrated-Corporate-Services/hntas-digital-web/HNTAS/HNTAS.Api.Client/docs/apis/HeatNetworksApi.md

 <a id="apiheatnetworkshnidget"></a>
 # **ApiHeatNetworksHnIdGet**
-> HeatNetwork ApiHeatNetworksHnIdGet (string hnId)
+> HeatNetworkResponse ApiHeatNetworksHnIdGet (string hnId)